-BOEM's analysis of GHG life cycle emissions resulting from OCS lease sales indicates that there is very little difference in domestic emissions from the Leasing and No Leasing scenarios.
-As shown in Table 4, there is an increase in domestic emissions in the No Leasing scenario over the Leasing scenario.
-However, when considering the impact of changes in foreign oil consumption under the Leasing scenario, No Leasing scenario global GHG emissions are estimated to be lower than the Leasing scenario (Table 5).
-Although BOEM's analysis includes quantification of GHG emissions from foreign oil consumption, the analysis can neither include quantification of foreign oil's upstream and midstream emissions nor foreign substitutes' full life cycle emissions at this time.
-However, as discussed in Section 4, such estimates would not be expected to change the conclusion of BOEM's analysis, as BOEM expects the result of fewer GHG emissions in the No Leasing scenario to remain.
+BOEM's analysis of GHG life cycle emissions resulting from OCS lease sales indicates that domestic emissions from the No Leasing scenario are similar to those of the Leasing scenario given that energy market substitutes would replace large portions of domestic production under the Leasing scenario.
+As shown in the paper, slightly more domestic emissions are expected under the Leasing scenario in comparison to the No Leasing scenario.
+Global emissions under the Leasing scenario are anticipated to be even larger when considering the impact of changes in foreign oil consumption (Table 5).
+Although BOEM's analysis includes quantification of GHG emissions from foreign oil consumption, lack of needed information precludes quantification of foreign oil's upstream and midstream emissions and foreign substitutes' full life cycle emissions at this time.
+However, as discussed in Section 4, such estimates would not be expected to change BOEM's conclusion that more global GHG emissions would occur under the Leasing scenario.